-These immense falls are a part of a series of cascades deemed the highest in the east of the country, set near Salem, South Carolina.
-Lower Whitewater Falls drops down 200 feet into the jaw dropping Jocassee Gorges.
+These immense falls are a part of a series of cascades deemed the highest in the east of the country, set near Salem.
+Lower Whitewater Falls drops down 200 feet into the jaw dropping Jocassee Gorges eventually reaching Lake Jocassee.
 To reach the observation deck overlooking this natural marvel, it’s about two miles down a spur trail each way.

 The powerful rush of water plunges over the jagged rock face for a sight you won’t soon forget.
 Its bigger brother, the Upper Whitewater Falls, actually lies across the state border in North Carolina.

-An adventure to Spoonauger Falls offers minimal effort and maximum pay off.
+An adventure to Spoonauger Falls offers minimal effort and maximum pay off, making it one of the best waterfalls in SC to visit.
 Nestled in a lush green hillside, the surrounding scenery of these falls is worth the journey alone.
-This South Carolina hike is only about half of a mile and the falls are around 50 feet high, flowing down a stepped rocky facade.
+This short South Carolina hike is only about half of a mile and the falls are around 50 feet high, flowing down a stepped rocky facade.

 The base culminates in shallow waters covering flat rock, perfect for wading in to cool off.
 It’s set in Mountain Rest within Sumter National Park.
 You’re sure to get the best photo op for your feed at Spoonauger Falls.

-These falls offer a stunning two for one special.
+These South Carolina waterfalls offer a stunning two for one special.
 Reedy Creek splits off to form double cascades rushing over massive granite cliffs.
 They are around 75 feet tall, though the left offers a slightly higher drop.
 The trail is easy and accessible, less than half a mile out and back.

-Wander downstream a bit and you will discover a small natural slide that empties into an idyllic swimming hole.
+Wander downstream a bit and discover a small natural slide empties into an idyllic swimming hole.
 The views here are simply spectacular as it’s one of the best waterfalls in South Carolina.

 King Creek Falls